simonhauck/gradle-release-plugin/README.md

 - To format the code run `./gradlew format`
 - To build the project use `./gradlew assemble`
-- To run all checks use `./gradlew format`
+- To run all checks use `./gradlew check`